kaiyi27/tp/docs/UserGuide.md

 This indicates a precaution that you should read carefully and remember when using InsuraConnect.
 </box>

-You can also find **examples complete with visuals** for most key features of InsuraConnect.
-They are located **below the description** of the feature and are labelled for your convenience.

 Before you dive into the features, here are some notes regarding InsuraConnect's command format.